xan1242/MPFmaster/README.md

 ## Compatibility

+This tool should work with any Pathfinder v5 file.

+Some of the games are:

-This tool was only tested with Need for Speed Most Wanted and Need for Speed Pro Street, so YMMV on other titles (e.g. Red Alert 3)
+- Need for Speed Most Wanted (2005)

+- Need for Speed Carbon

+- Need for Speed Pro Street

+- Need for Speed Undercover

+- Need for Speed World

+- Red Alert 3 (sample extraction is broken because of separate MUS files)

 ## Usage